Real-Time Neural Video Compression with Unified Intra and Inter Coding: Experiments

 To validate the effectiveness of each technique employed to enhance the performance of our model, we conduct comprehensive ablation studies.
 The average BD-Rate, computed in terms of YUV420 PSNR on the HEVC test sequences, is utilized as the evaluation metric.

 \textbf{Unified Intra- and Inter-Frame Coding.} To evaluate the efficacy of unifying intra- and inter-frame coding within a single model, we perform a comparative experiment.
 Specifically, for the baseline without this technique, we employ the I-frame model from RT to handle intra-frame coding.
-Experimental results demonstrate that when an I-frame model is available, the refresh mechanism proposed by DCVC-FM leads to significant performance gains.
-However, in the absence of the refresh mechanism, as shown in Table~\ref{tab:ablation}, severe error accumulation occurs, resulting in substantially degraded performance.
+Table ~\ref{tab:ablation} (Rows 1 vs. 5) demonstrates that when an I-frame model is available, the refresh mechanism proposed by DCVC-FM leads to significant performance gains.
+However, in the absence of the refresh mechanism, severe error accumulation occurs, resulting in substantially degraded performance.

 Meanwhile, we explored a unified model for both intra-frame and inter-frame processing within a single frame.
-Experiments show that after enhancing the intra-frame capability, the model's performance improved by 64.9\% under the non-refresh IP-1 condition.
-However, under the refresh condition, the performance was inferior to the non-refresh scenario, as the model tends to lose information and was not optimized using three-channel images of I-frames during training, while the unified model already handles error propagation effectively.
+Experiments show that after enhancing the intra-frame capability, the model's performance improved by 64.9\% under the non-refresh IP-1 condition (Table ~\ref{tab:ablation}, Rows 5 vs. 6).
+However, under the refresh condition, the performance was inferior to the non-refresh scenario (Table ~\ref{tab:ablation}, Rows 2 vs. 6), as the model tends to lose rich temporal feature information and was not optimized using three-channel images of I-frames during training, while the unified model already handles error propagation effectively.

 Additionally, as shown in the Figure~\ref{fig:all_seq}, after unifying the intra- and inter-frame models, the quality and bitrate of the model became more stable throughout long sequences, with the peak bitrate significantly lower than that of the original refresh method.
 This makes the model more suitable for practical application scenarios.